 In general, a corporation organized outside the United States will be treated as a passive foreign investment company, or PFIC, for any taxable year in which either (1) at least 75% of its gross income is "passive income," or (2) on average at least 50% of its assets, determined on a quarterly basis, are assets that produce passive income or are held for the production of passive income.
 Passive income for this purpose generally includes, among other things, dividends, interest, royalties, rents, and gains from the sale or exchange of property that gives rise to passive income.
-Assets that produce or are held for the production of passive income capital or raised in a public offering, marketable securities, and other assets that may produce passive income.
+Assets that produce or are held for the production of passive income for this purpose generally include cash, even if held as working capital or raised in a public offering, marketable securities, and other assets that may produce passive income.
 Generally, in determining whether a non-U.S. corporation is a PFIC, a proportionate share of the income and assets of each corporation in which it owns, directly or indirectly, at least a 25% interest (by value) is taken into account.